 Home

-Here at Trinity we are delighted to launch The Litmus Creative Writing Project 2023 – an opportunity for year 9-11 students currently attending state school (or on a full scholarship to a fee-paying school) in the UK to submit a short piece of writing of under 500 words in poetry, prose or any other format (including artwork) based around a theme for publication.
+The Litmus Creative Writing Project was launched at Trinity in 2020.
+It is an opportunity for year 9-11 students currently attending state school (or on a full scholarship to a fee-paying school) in the UK to submit a short piece of writing of under 500 words in poetry, prose or any other format (including artwork) based around a theme for publication.

-In this its fourth year we’re following on from the first three years’ brilliant response to the themes of ‘in common’ , ‘the green light’ and ‘the writing on the wall‘, which saw us receive hundreds of creative, original submissions from young people all over the UK, with a new prompt announced by acclaimed author Ali Smith (which you can discover below).
+This year will be the sixth, following on from five years’ brilliant response to the themes of ‘in common’ , ‘the green light’, ‘the writing on the wall‘, ‘over the border‘ and ‘hostile environment‘ which saw us receive hundreds of creative, original submissions from young people all over the UK, based on prompts announced by acclaimed author Ali Smith.

 Are you a writer?
 Do you want to write?
 If YES: good.
 Continue reading this message.